os-data/wdmmg-coins/README.txt

 Crib sheet
 ----------

-You can get started with the following sequence of commands:
+You can get started with the following command:

   hg clone https://knowledgeforge.net/okfn/wdmmg